BabysBreathJ/ding-academic/content/en/home/experience.md

     date_start: '2020-04-01'
     date_end: '2020-07-01'
     description: |2-
-        - Co-authored a review of B cell immortalization, which is expected to be published in SCI review journals.
+        - Finished a review of B cell immortalization as co-authors and expected to be published sooner.
-        - Independently completed a meta-analysis on the drug resistance of AIDS populations in Henan Province.
-After collecting and collating relevant Chinese literature in the past ten years with R, I confirmed the association between drug resistance and the time of drug taking and performed a subgroup analysis.
-The paper is expected to be published in SCI journals of epidemiology and medicine.
+        - Independently completed a meta-analysis on the drug resistance of AIDS in Henan Province.
+After collecting and analyzing relevant Chinese papers in the past ten years with R, the relevance between drug resistance and the time of drug-taking has been confirmed and the paper is expected to be published.
   - title: Undergraduate Student Researcher
     company: Xiangyu Cao Group, School of Life Sciences, Liaoning University
     company_url: http://lifesci.lnu.edu.cn/info/13924/64271.htm